-The $\pi$ -calculus [13] is a simple, yet extremely powerful, formalism that models concurrency and the passing around of resources that can later be used by other processes.
+The π -calculus [14] is a simple, yet extremely powerful, formalism that models concurrency and the passing around of resources that can later be used by other processes.
 It is based on a very simple and uniform concept of names.
 Names are both channels, on which communication takes place, and values, i.e. the resources passed around.
 Names sent as values can be used later as channels for communication.
-This particular feature seems unique to the $\pi$ calculus, and allows processes to establish connection during computation.
-This seems to add extra power that was not previously available in CCS [12] or other similar calculi such as CSP [8] or ACP [2].
+This particular feature seems unique to the π -calculus, and allows processes to establish connection during computation.